 Professor Beck Wins Italian Citizenship for Her Daughter

 After four years and four courts—including the Italian Supreme Court of Cassation—love wins!
-Eleonora Beck, the James W. Rogers Professor of Music, is celebrating a great victory for her family and for civil rights everywhere.
+Aaron Beck, the James W. Rogers Professor of Music, is celebrating a great victory for her family and for civil rights everywhere.

 Nora has dual citizenship in the U.S. and Italy.
 She and her wife live here in Portland with their two children.
 In 2013, Nora’s family traveled to Italy for her sabbatical so that she could do research on her book Boccaccio and the Invention of Musical Narrative (soon to be published).
 However, Italy does not recognize same-sex marriage or adoption.
 Because Nora is not her daughter’s biological mother, the Italian government did not recognize her as Nora’s child and thus would not grant her daughter citizenship.
 Nora hired a lawyer to argue for her daughter’s right to stay in Italy, and the case went all the way up to the Italian Supreme Court.